Boris Johnson's deaf plan for violent crime won't help turn the tide | ExBulletin

 His analogy with chain gangs conjures up images of black slaves in America and could be seen as dog-whistle racism.
 Activists I spoke to condemned him as racist and unthinking.
 One of them said: What happens when honest members of the community see their child, father or mother in the chain gang?
 It’s demonizing the last thing we need.

 I experienced Johnson’s deaf approach when he was mayor and introduced him to a Reformed gang member at a Standard event.
-This youngster who called him Frank wanted to talk to Boris about his social enterprise which went to schools to educate children about the dangers of knife crime, but Johnson turned to him and said: Why don’t you get a good job like at McDonalds?
+This youngster who called him Frank was keen to talk to Boris about his social enterprise which went to schools to educate children about the dangers of knife crime, but Johnson turned to him and said: Why can’t you find- you not a good job like at McDonalds?

 When I invited Boris to talk to gang-affected youth, he refused and started yelling at me because I suggested it was important to hear their voices.
 Frank put his hand on Boris’ shoulder and said: Calm down Boris.
 You behave like I used to behave in the neighborhood.